What is Managed WordPress Hosting and When is it Worth the Extra Cost?

 Know What You’re Paying For

-The true cost of hosting is incurred through bandwidth, not visitor count, which is why I think the visitor-based pricing model is far from the best way of going about things.
+The true cost of hosting is incurred through bandwidth, not visitor count, which is why I think the visitor-based pricing model is far from the best way of going about things… but, unfortunately, many hosts go with the visitor-based approach because it’s simpler for customers to understand.

 Top Managed WordPress Hosting Companies